 To illustrate, think of a traditional automatic or manual transmission.
-They’re built with a defined number of gears, for example first through sixth (plus reverse, of course).
-When you’re driving, you can only select one of those gears, and no more.
+They’re built with a defined number of gears, for example first through sixth (plus reverse).
+The transmission can operate in only one gear at a time.
 You typically feel a slight surge with each gear change.

 Imagine pedaling a bike.
 As you approach a steep hill, you adjust the shifters so a smaller chainring attached to the pedals is driving a larger sprocket on the rear wheel.
 This reduces the effort required to move the bike.

-When you reach a stretch of flat road, you adjust the gear ratio again so you’re using a larger chainring and smaller sprocket until you find the perfect balance between energy expended and bicycle speed.
+When you reach a stretch of flat road, you adjust the gear ratio again so a larger chainring attached to the pedals is driving a smaller sprocket.
+This helps achieve the perfect balance between energy expended and bicycle speed.

 These benefits are why many car makers, including Nissan, Honda and Toyota are introducing more vehicles with CVTs.

 There are drawbacks, however, including the “rubber-band effect” (you rev the engine, yet it takes a moment for vehicle speed to catch up) and lack of driver involvement (zero fun).